AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 You can view the manifest from the channel dashboard.

->[IMPORTANT]
+>[!IMPORTANT]
+>
-> This option is only available with AEM 6.4 Feature Pack 8 or AEM 6.5 Feature Pack 4.
+>This option is only available with AEM 6.4 Feature Pack 8 or AEM 6.5 Feature Pack 4.

 Follow these steps to enable this option from the channel dashboard:
 1. **Set the Channel to Offline**